mythril-forge/vanilla-spells/spells/level-4/wall-of-fire.md

 You can make the wall up to 60 feet long, 20 feet high, and 1 foot thick, or a ringed wall up to 20 feet in diameter, 20 feet high, and 1 foot thick.
 The wall is opaque and lasts for the duration.

-When the wall appears, each creature within its area must make a Dexterity Saving Throw.
+When the wall appears, each creature within its area must make a Dexterity saving throw.
 On a failed save, a creature takes `5d8` fire damage, or half as much damage on a successful save.

 One side of the wall, selected by you when you cast this spell, deals `5d8` fire damage to each creature that ends its turn within 10 feet of that side or inside the wall.